 On average, your neighbors pay $62 a month.See Your Rates

 Wisconsin is known as “America’s Dairyland” because it is America’s largest cheese producer, second largest milk producer, and second largest butter producer.
 Milwaukee was the original home of Schlitz beer, Miller Brewing, and Pabst Blue Ribbon.
 What’s more, the Badger State was the birthplace of the Harley and Davidson brothers, founders of Harley-Davidson, as well as Harry Houdini, Les Paul, Orson Welles, and Liberace.
 But, Wisconsin’s cold winters and stormy summers make it a home to homeowners insurance risks as well.

 How much is home insurance in Wisconsin?
 Wisconsin has very low average home insurance premiums.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of homeowners insurance in the state of Wisconsin was $686, much lower than the national average of $1,132.
-Only three states have lower average home insurance rates than Wisconsin.
+According to the most recent available data from the Insurance Information Institute, The average cost of homeowners insurance in the state of Wisconsin is $750, much lower than the national average of $1,173.
+Only four states have lower average home insurance rates than Wisconsin.

 |Wisconsin Annual Average||$665||$686||$750|

 |Wisconsin Price Per Month||$55||$57||$62|

 |US Annual Average||$1,096||$1,132||$1,173|

 The graph below shows the change in average Wisconsin home insurance rates from 2011 to 2015, the most recent year the data is available.
 According to the III, Wisconsin homeowners insurance rates increased from $592 in 2011 to $750 in 2015, a jump of $158 dollars, or 26.69 percent.

 Choosing a homeowners insurance company in Wisconsin should be easier.
 Actually, it’s already easy. he key to finding cheapest rates is to get a homeowners insurance quote comparison in Wisconsin from multiple companies.